hayunofek/go-operator-example/README.md

 # How was the project initialized
 - `mkdir operator_name`
 - `cd operator_name`
-- `operator-sdk init --domain=example.com --repo=github.com/example-inc/hw-operator`
+- `operator-sdk init --domain=ocp4.example --repo=gitlab.com/openshift4ee/go-operator-example`
-- `operator-sdk create api --group cache --version v1alpha1 --kind HelloWorld`
+- `operator-sdk create api --group ocp4ee --version v1alpha1 --kind GoMongo`

 # Defining your CRD
 Edit the `api/v1alpha1/CRDNAME_types.go` file, and add the desired fields in _CRDNAME_ Spec.
 Afterwards, execute `make generate`.

 # Updating your manifests
-In order to update the project manifests, for example after changing your rbac permissions in helloworld_controller.go, execute `make manifests`.
+In order to update the project manifests, for example after changing your rbac permissions in gomongo_controller.go, execute `make manifests`.
 (For more information consult the following tutorial - https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/ )

 # How to build and push the operator image